Deformation Spaces, Rescaled Bundles and the Kirillov Character Formula: Rescaled Bundles

 such that for some $f_i\in C^{\infty}(\DNC(V,M))$ and $s_i\in \mathcal{S}(E,\nabla)$

 for every $\mu\in \DNC(V,M)$. \end{definition} The elements of $\mathcal{E}$ are naturally identified with sections over $\mathbb{E}$.

 \begin{theorem} The sheaf $\mathcal{E}$ is a locally free sheaf of constant rank of modules over algebra $C^{\infty}(\DNC(V,M))$.
 Its rank is equal to the rank of the vector bundle $E\to V$.
-The evaluation map of the previous subsections defines a smooth structure on $\mathbb{E}$ and identifies $\mathcal{E}$ with the space of smooth section of $\mathbb{E}$.
-This gives $\mathbb{E}$ thee structure of a smooth bundle over $\DNC(V,M)$.
+The evaluation map of the previous subsections defines a smooth structure on $\mathbb{E}$ and identifies $\mathcal{E}$ with the space of smooth sections of $\mathbb{E}$.
+This gives $\mathbb{E}$ the structure of a smooth bundle over $\DNC(V,M)$.
 Fiber-wise $\mathbb{E}$ is given as follows

 \end{theorem}